 With General Electric relocating from Connecticut to Boston and McDonald’s moving to Chicago’s West Loop, businesses choosing to base their headquarters in big cities rather than towns and suburbs is a fast-emerging trend.
-Factors motivating such companies include the chance to attract the best talent, access to high-speed communication infrastructure, and better opportunities for networking.
+Factors motivating such corporate moves include the chance to attract the best talent, access to high-speed communication infrastructure, and better opportunities for networking.

 But moving a company’s headquarters is no small feat and it doesn’t happen overnight.
 If your company is considering a move to another city, coworking spaces could be the perfect solution until you’re ready to open the front doors to your new location.